s3g/s3g-dsp/docs/gui-style-guide.md

   the actual solver topology.
 Use distinct quiet colors for the methods (`LBAP` cyan, `VBAP` yellow), and show imaginary solver support points faintly so topology lines do not appear to terminate in empty space.
+- If a direct panner layout has no real lower-elevation speakers, negative elevation should remain meaningful as a smooth rolloff toward `-90` degrees rather than being clamped to the perimeter.
 - Keep spatial control panels separate from view controls.
 View changes are inspection tools; automation-relevant controls remain in the toolbox stack.
 - Prefer readable full parameter names in spatial infrastructure panels when